-I’ve got these spindle legs and scrap wood that will do the trick.
+Additionally, I have these spindle legs and scrap wood that will do the trick.
 Do you see the potential?
 Plus, I also have this board from my recent shed remodel.
 You can see my son and I busting up the shelves in there. woot!

 First, I use my miter saw to the the board to length.
 Then, I attached a few pieces of 1″x4″ board to make a recessed platform for my basket to rest in.
-Next, I added the spindle legs.
+Afterward, I added the spindle legs.
 I’m a sucker for turnings!

 If you know me, I’m not going to just paint and be done.
 Oh no…I have to add whimsy and a bit of charm.
 So, of course, typography comes into play.
 First, I paint the entire set in a soft white.
 Then, I’m using this French Script to add texture and dimension to the top.

-You can see the demo of how I applied it in my video below.
+In addition, you can see the demo of how I applied it in my video below.